a private oasis

 Access to Silver Lake and the woodland trails is restricted to Silver Lake Civic Association members and their accompanied guests.
 Because of decades of generosity from Oglethorpe University, their students and faculty are also welcome.

-The Silver Lake Civic Association provides members 48 rack storage spaces for rent.
-The annual rental fee is $150 — check availability by emailing the Boat Rack Manager.
-Unauthorized boats may not be stored on Association property and will be removed.
+The Silver Lake Civic Association provides members an option to rent 60 canoe rack slots.
+A year-long waitlist is in effect — check availability by emailing the Boat Rack Manager.
+Unauthorized boats may not be stored anywhere on the private property and will be removed.

 As Atlanta’s first large-scale bird sanctuary, Silver Lake awards members with sights of blue herons, Canada geese, mallard ducks, and even endangered species such as Red-cockaded and Pileated Woodpeckers.